jingibus/gascan/README.md

 ## Importing new content

 To import new content, you will first need to create some in Scrivener.
-See below for strictures on Scrivener composition and export; Scrivener is finicky, and so am I.
+See below for strictures on Scrivener composition and export; Scrivener is finicky, and maybe I regret the decision to rely on it so heavily now.

 Having exported to, say, `/Users/bphillips/Documents/Focus Loops In Perspective.md`, content is managed at the REPL.
 First convert it to a remote post: